cloudify-cosmo/getcloudify.org/guide/3.1/plugin-diamond.md

 {%note title=Collectors & Handlers prerequisite%}
 Diamond's wide range of collectors, handlers and extensibility possibilities comes with a price - It's not always promised that you'll have all the required dependencies built in on your instance.

-For example, you might find yourself trying to use `MongoDBCollector` collector which imports [pymongo](http://api.mongodb.org/python/current/) module internally.
+For example, you might find yourself trying to use the `MongoDBCollector` collector which imports the [pymongo](http://api.mongodb.org/python/current/) module internally.
-Since `pymongo` is not part of the Python standard library, this will fail unless you will install it separately.
-See nodecellar example.
+Since `pymongo` is not a part of the Python standard library, this will fail unless you will install it separately.
+See the [nodecellar example](https://github.com/cloudify-cosmo/cloudify-nodecellar-example) for more information.
 {%endnote%}